dmf-archive/IPWT/IPWT_en.md

 ### 5. IPWT Interpretation of Special Conscious States: Diversity Analysis within a Unified Framework

 The theoretical power of IPWT is not only reflected in its mechanistic explanation of normal waking consciousness but also in its ability to provide a unified, computationally principled understanding framework for a wide variety of special conscious states—including those abnormal experiences arising from brain damage, mental illness, physiological changes, or drug effects.
 This chapter will use IPWT's core concepts, such as abnormalities in predictive coding (PCT), functional disorders of workspace instances (WSI), changes in information integration efficiency, and dysregulation of neural gating mechanisms, to elucidate the neurocomputational basis of these states.
+For example, the loss of consciousness under general anesthesia can be explained by changes in workspace information integration within the IPWT framework (Luppi et al., 2025).

 #### 5.1.
 Blindsight: Local Predictive Coding Under DWSI Integration Failure